Back

 team members improving adaptability skills at work

 If you master problem-solving, you have nothing to worry about when the winds change.
-Most of the time, change is scary because we don’t know what to do with our new circumstances.
+Change is usually scary because we don’t know what to do with our new circumstances.
 Other times, change is challenging because we want to solve new problems with old solutions.
 It doesn’t have to be that difficult.

-Training your brain to look at a problem and find a solution is an art like any other.
+Training your brain to look at a problem and find a solution is an art.
 To improve on that, some people like to play chess, while others prefer to do puzzles.
 This training doesn’t even have to be associated with your work field.

 Although, if you can start integrating them, it would be unique and have more robust results.
-The goal here is to become a bit more solution-oriented and create the habit of finding solutions and executing them.
+The goal is to become more solution-oriented and create the habit of finding and executing solutions.

 Just like in chess, in life, you will be presented with problems and situations that you need to acknowledge, evaluate, find possible solutions, foresee the potential outcome of each one, and execute the most suitable option.